cytoscape/cytoscape.js-blog/_drafts/2016-07-24-cytoscape-electron.md

 [Skeleton](http://getskeleton.com/) takes care of most of the CSS so we only need to write a few of our own rules:

-- `#full` is used in `index.html` for creating the box that the rest of the graph (and buttons) are within.
+- `#full` is used in `ui.html` for creating the flexbox that the rest of the graph (and buttons) are within.
-The `height` property deserves mentioning; by setting `height: 100%` we'll use the full height of the window Electron created for us.
+The `height` property deserves mentioning; by setting `height: 100vh` we'll use the full height of the window Electron created for us.
-- `#cy` is our normal Cytoscape.js container, although here we've also manually set a height (keeping in mind that 1em=15px in the default 15pt font so that the graph is given more than 0px height).
+- `#cy` is our normal Cytoscape.js container, although here we've also set `flex-grow: 1` which will grow the Cytoscape.js container to all remaining space after the input area is laid out.
 - `h1` will center any text with an `<h1>` tag; in this case, the text "Tutorial 4"
 - `#loading` will put any element with a `loading` id (i.e. the Font Awesome loading spinner) in the vertical and horizontal center of the page.
 - `.hidden` is used for hiding the Font Awesome loading spinner when data has been downloaded for the graph.